Dashron V5 — Full Synthwave

 Authoring

 The authoring flow remains the same as described in Dashron.com V4.
-I write content in WordPress and it’s automatically picked up by the website.
+I write content in WordPress and it’s automatically picked up by my node server.

 Backend